emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 framework.

 Over the past year, we've significantly improved both the [API documentation][9] and the [Guides][10].
-Trek Glowaki has led up the effort, which has resulted in comprehensive coverage of how to use Ember, an excellent, up-to-date Getting Started Guide, and most recently, a Cookbook section for common scenarios.
+Trek Glowacki has led up the effort, which has resulted in comprehensive coverage of how to use Ember, an excellent, up-to-date Getting Started Guide, and most recently, a Cookbook section for common scenarios.